Self Help Training Resources

 Information Services offer a wide range of training materials and online guides.

-Information Services offer a wide range of training materials and online guides to assist you with much of the software you will encounter within your student environment or the Supported Staff Environment.
+Digital Services offer a wide range of training materials and online guides to assist you with much of the software you will encounter within your student environment or the Supported Staff Environment.
 There are three key sources of training materials: